 Patrick and Bernie entered Admiral Ross’s office with only one question on their minds.
 “What is so important about Roslyn that the Dominion is willing to take her alive?”

 “I’m just going to get to the point,” the Admiral stated.
 “Roslyn is an Augment who defected from the Cardassians seven years ago.
-She told Starfleet Intelligence that her DNA was coded ‘from scratch’ by Dr Alan Murrow.
+She told Starfleet Intelligence that her DNA was coded ‘from scratch’ by Dr. Alan Murrow.
 From what we can tell, Dr. Murrow was hired by the Cardassians to create genetically enhanced humans in order to infiltrate the Federation.”

-“If Roslyn was allowed to serve in Starfleet, I have to assume that Roslyn was forthcoming about her genetic heritage, and that she must have had a full psychological evaluation.”
-Patrick commented.
+“If Roslyn was allowed to serve in Starfleet, I have to assume that Roslyn was forthcoming about her genetic heritage and that she must have had a full psychological evaluation,” Patrick commented.

-“Starfleet Intelligence questioned her very throughly,” Admiral Ross replied.
+“Starfleet Intelligence questioned her very thoroughly,” Admiral Ross replied.
 “They determined she was not a threat, and the head of the team that wrote the report on Roslyn actually encouraged her to attend Starfleet Academy and sponsored her.”

 “She never mentioned this to me, and I was her closest confidant on the Tien An Men,” Bernie added, “Honestly, I’m a little upset she never shared this with me, but I also understand why she wanted to keep the fact she was genetically engineered close to her vest.
-I think she wanted people to judge her on her own merits, and not let her augmented DNA cloud peoples’ judgement.
+I think she wanted people to judge her on her own merits, and not let her augmented DNA cloud peoples’ judgment.
 To be honest, knowing this doesn’t change the way I feel about her.
 She is still the most amazing woman I have ever met.
 I love her unconditionally.”